ptrin/openassessit_templates/templates/link-name.md

 ### I need a human!
 I'm not sure, but this link might not have a descriptive name to a screen reader.

-If the link text and/or the image's alt text clearly indicate the links purpose and where it will take the them, the link is fine.
+If the link text and/or the image's alt text clearly indicate the links purpose and where it will take the user, the link is fine.

 __Visual location:__